• Skip to primary navigation

 Different cucumber varieties offer different pickling results.

-• Gherkins or cornichons- also small and perfect for pickling.
+• Gherkins or cornichons are also small and perfect for pickling.
 In my opinion, these are the best cucumbers to pickle.

-• Garden cucumbers are the most popular ones found in North America.
+• Garden cucumbers are the most popular ones in North America.
 They have thick skin and lots of seeds.
-Suitable for quick pickling if you peel and seed them.
+If you peel and seed them, they are suitable for quick pickling.
 I am personally not a fan of them, but I know many people who love them.
 These cucumbers are sold waxed in the store and need to be peeled.

 Also, buy organic when possible.
 Cucumbers are part of the "Dirty dozens" vegetables containing over ten different types of pesticides.
 If you plan to pickle cucumbers, go to the Farmers Market first.